Keffi: Economy

 In the Keffi LGA, there are numerous mineral resources, including those for tin and columbite.
 Crops including millet, sorghum, yams, and cotton are also grown in the region, making farming another important economic activity there.
 The Keffi Cattle Market, which draws hundreds of thousands of buyers from across the country yearly, is one of the livestock markets located in Nasarawa State.
 Animal husbandry and handicrafts are two other significant economic pursuits of the residents of Keffi LGA.
 Additionally, Keffi is home to numerous officially and privately owned banks, hotels, and other institutions.

-Town
+Towns

-Villages and places under the Keffi Local Governments Area are:
+Towns and villages under the Keffi Local Government Area are: